Code Review #7227

 and they are 90% modern, when you'll probably want the highest sensible capacities anyway.
 So I just need to investigate the maximum sensible length for the others.
 (Want more?
 Add regular passenger wagons if you don't like being realistic, or couple a second unit if you do.)

-#5 Updated by oberhuemer almost 5 years ago
+#5 Updated by oberhuemer over 5 years ago

 Well, if "during purchase" means "when buying the vehicle", then there really is no functional advantage for "views" compared to multiple lengths in the purchase list, and you're just selecting the length in a different way.